Improving Forecasting Accuracy Using Salesforce

 Or is there?

 No process is perfect, eventually, everyone will over or under-commit, that’s part of the game.
-We believe that utilizing your CRM (in this instance, Salesforce) as a place to track important KPIs and more nuanced details around large accounts does a great deal to eliminating the “guessing game” sales forecasting is often associated with.
-Understanding every sales team and forecasting call will be somewhat different.
+We believe that utilizing your CRM (in this instance, Salesforce) as a place to track important KPIs and more nuanced details around large accounts does a great deal to eliminating the “guessing game” sales forecasts are often associated with.
+Understanding every sales team and forecasting method will be somewhat different.
 Still, the following best practices will ensure that your forecast is not only more accurate but that you and your team as a whole will better understand the “big bet” deals in play when you effectively tool your Salesforce.

 - Opportunity Planning

-You can utilize an opportunity planning process to improve your forecasting efforts.
+You can utilize an opportunity planning process to improve your forecasting methods.
 When a team follows the same SWOT analysis, tracks key stakeholders and their sentiment throughout the deal, and examines the account for upselling potential using a white-space template, it’s almost guaranteed you’ll have a better handle on the value of each deal.
 This is especially useful when you have large deals with multiple stakeholders involved.

-A component of opportunity planning that can be overlooked is leveraging Salesforce reports to identify the number of stakeholders involved in deals won, along with WHO involved in those deals.
+A component of opportunity planning that can be overlooked is leveraging Salesforce reports to identify the number of stakeholders involved in deals won, along with the WHO involved in those deals.
 Pull a closed won report over the last 6, 12, or 24 months to give yourself a nice sample size, and look for commonalities in who the main point of contact is in deals you win.
 Are those people documented in your map, and aligned to your objectives in the opportunity plan?
 This is a great way to get ahead of deals at risk and improve the likelihood of knowing where a deal stands.

 - Advanced Forecasting Reports